 How Long Does It Last?

 You’ll start to see the effects of the treatment immediately.
-Studies conducted by Juvederm’s manufacturer, Allergen, report that the filler’s results last 9 to 12 months.
+Studies conducted by the manufacturer, Allergen, report that Juvederm XC results last 9 to 12 months and Juvederm Voluma can add volume for up to two years.

 Find a Local Specialist: